 Officers met regularly with the External Audit team from Grant Thornton, who also attended the Audit Committee.
 Action plans were formulated to address any formal recommendations raised by them.
-The views of the external auditors were expressed through their annual audit letter.
+The views of the external auditors were expressed through their annual audit letter, the most recent being the Annual Audit Letter dated March 2024 for the years 2020/21, 2021/22 and 2022/23.